Thieves use different methods to steal cars - from traditional breaking and entering to keyless theft.

 1. Keyless car theft

 Keyless entry car theft - or relay theft - involves 2 offenders who target cars parked near to the owner’s home.
 They use 2 devices:

-Using these two systems in conjunction tricks the car into thinking the key is closer than it is, which means the car can be unlocked, started and driven away.
+Using these systems in tandem tricks the car into thinking the key is closer than it is, which means the car can be unlocked, started and driven away.

 Criminals can buy the equipment they need for this for as little as £100, which perhaps explains why it is a growing problem.

 Securing against keyless car theft

 A Faraday pouch also provides good protection from keyless car thefts.
 You should ensure your keys fit into it, though, as some are intended only for credit cards.

 Securing against Hanoi burglary